 - Green Thumb: She weaponizes her plants in the Battle of Hogwarts.

-The short professor of Charms and Head of Ravenclaw House.
+"Now, don't forget that nice wrist movement we've been practicing!
+Swish and flick, remember, swish and flick.
+And saying the magic words properly is very important too—never forget Wizard Baruffio, who said 's' instead of 'f' and found himself on the floor with a buffalo on his chest."The short professor of Charms and Head of Ravenclaw House.
 A cheerful man who usually stands on a pile of books while addressing his class.
 Like Sprout, cheerful and fair to his students.
 Not a member of the Order, but loyal to Dumbledore and a former Duelist.
-He displayed the former under the rules of both Umbridge and Voldemort and the latter in the Battle of Hogwarts.
+He displayed the former under the rules of both Umbridge and the Carrows and the latter in the Battle of Hogwarts.

 - Funny Background Event: Is treated as this in the book at times.
 If the trio are having a discussion during his class, count on Flitwick being victimized by someone's spell going awry.